When is best to Visit Wine Country

-Not to worry, here is a list of suggestions of great regions to visit month by month, to give you inspiration when planning your wine tour in Europe:
+Not to worry, here is a list of suggestions of great regions to visit month by month, to inspire you when planning your wine tour in Europe:

 Enjoy the ski slopes of Etna one day and the beach the next!
-Sicily is a great destination in winter and offers varied landscapes, stunning wines (we love Donnafugata, Planeta, Tasca d´Almerita and more) and a fascinating architectural mix from Moorish to Norman, medieval to Spanish.
-Visit Taormina, Etna wine country, Siracusa, Ragusa, Cerasuolo di Vittoria wine country, Marsala wine country, the salt mounds near Trapani and the unique city of Palermo.
+Sicily is an excellent destination in winter and offers varied landscapes, stunning wines (we love Donnafugata, Planeta, Tasca d´Almerita, and more) and a fascinating architectural mix from Moorish to Norman, medieval to Spanish.
+Visit Taormina, Etna wine country, Siracusa, Ragusa, Cerasuolo di Vittoria wine country, Marsala wine country, the salt mounds near Trapani, and the unique city of Palermo.

 We´ve mentioned Alentejo before, as being a good option for a winter wine tour and say it again!
-While temperatures can certainly be crisp and bracingly cold, the sun is almost always shining in the Alentejo in winter, the rich red wines will warm you up and there are virtually no crowds.
-The landscapes are monumental, with noble cork forests, Arabic castles and vast vineyard-covered hills punctuated by white and yellow Quintas.
+While temperatures can undoubtedly be crisp and bracingly cold, the sun is almost always shining in the Alentejo in winter, the rich red wines will warm you up, and there are virtually no crowds.
+The landscapes are monumental, with noble cork forests, Arabic castles, and vast vineyard-covered hills punctuated by white and yellow Quintas.
 Stay at the fabulous Convento do Espinheiro near Évora and spend a few days relaxing in this simply delightful, unspoiled wine region.

-La Bella Campania- what a wonderful region to visit in Spring!
-The Amalfi Coast and Capri are flourishing with wildflowers, the sun is shining and the oppressive summer crowds have not arrived.
-Naples is one of the most interesting cities in Italy, and home of the Vera Pizza and our favorite Archeological Museum in the world (with 99% of the collection of mosaics from Pompeii).
+La Bella Campania- what a beautiful region to visit in Spring!
+The Amalfi Coast and Capri are flourishing with wildflowers, the sun is shining, and the oppressive summer crowds have not arrived.
+Naples is one of the most exciting cities in Italy, and home of the Vera Pizza and our favorite Archeological Museum in the world (with 99% of the collection of mosaics from Pompeii).
 The wine country is extensive and varied here, here is a list of tips on top cellars and places to stay, things to do, etc.

-For years this dramatically beautiful wine region was a best-kept secret, known only to the Portuguese themselves, port fanatics and wine professionals.
-However, the luxurious Aquapura hotel opening and the New York Times article that followed (in 2007), has put the Douro Valley firmly on the radar for both casual and serious wine lovers.
-Expect to find striking scenery, vintage ports, spectacular dry reds (and some dry whites), and a small but fantastic collection of hotels and restaurants, enough to easily satisfy you on a long weekend or even a week-long tour if combined with the historic port lodges of Vilanova, across from Oporto.
-Take a private Rabelo cruise on the Douro and let the soothing landscapes glide by while sipping on chilled white port…
+For years this dramatically beautiful wine region was a best-kept secret, known only to the Portuguese themselves, port fanatics, and wine professionals.
+However, the luxurious Aquapura hotel opening and the New York Times article that followed (in 2007) has put the Douro Valley firmly on the radar for both casual and serious wine lovers.
+Expect to find striking scenery, vintage ports, spectacular dry reds (and some dry whites), and a small but fantastic collection of hotels and restaurants.
+There is enough to please you on a long weekend or even a week-long tour if combined with the historic port lodges of Vilanova, across from Oporto.
+Take a private Rabelo cruise on the Douro and let the soothing landscapes glide by while sipping on a chilled white port.

 Mama mia, Tuscany is a place you should visit at least once in your life!
-The splendid art cities of Siena, Lucca, and Florence; the medieval villages of San Gimignano and Volterra; adorable hamlets like Monteriggioni, San Miniato and Radda in Chianti are treats on the eye.
-And the fine wines of Chianti, Montalcino (Brunello), Maremma (Super Tuscans), Montepulciano (Vino Nobile) and countless smaller appellations, are what will attract you, wine lovers.
-Tuscany is beautiful any month of the year, but September is a wonderful time to visit as the vineyards are beautiful and there is excitement in the air in the wine villages with the starting of the harvest.
-Chianti is the region most established for wine tourism and many estates open up for general tours.
+The splendid art cities of Siena, Lucca, and Florence; the medieval villages of San Gimignano and Volterra; adorable hamlets like Monteriggioni, San Miniato, and Radda in Chianti are treats on the eye.
+And the fine wines of Chianti, Montalcino (Brunello), Maremma (Super Tuscans), Montepulciano (Vino Nobile), and countless smaller appellations are what will attract you, wine lovers.
+Tuscany is beautiful any month of the year.
+Still, September is a wonderful time to visit as the vineyards are beautiful, and there is excitement in the air in the wine villages with the starting of the harvest.
+Chianti is the region most established for wine tourism, and many estates open up for general tours.
 For something more luxurious and private, take a chauffeured tour of the region on a grand tour or enjoy day trips from Tuscany´s main cities.

 October is the start of the white truffle season in Piedmont (and the truffle festival in Alba) and the ideal month to visit this gourmet wine region.
 The landscapes of the Langhe in October are probably some of the most picturesque and beautiful we have ever seen.
-The restaurants, some of the best in Italy (and this is saying a LOT!), all feature special truffle menus in autumn and a foodie tour here is an epicure´s wish come true.
+The restaurants, some of the best in Italy (and this is saying a LOT!), all feature special truffle menus in autumn, and a foodie tour here is an epicure´s wish come true.
 Piedmont is also home to the Slow Food movement (founded in the amusingly named town of “Bra”).
 Wine lovers flock here as the mythical Barolo is produced here, as well as Barbaresco and Gavi.
-There are a few luxury hotels and upmarket inns, and between wine tasting (we love Roagna, Massolino and Braida for its Barbera), cheese tasting, truffle hunting and/tasting, and fine dining, you can easily spend a week of gourmet bliss in Piedmont.
+There are a few luxury hotels and upmarket inns.
+Between wine tasting (we love Roagna, Massolino, and Braida for its Barbera), cheese tasting, truffle hunting, and/tasting, and fine dining, you can easily spend a week of gourmet bliss in Piedmont.

 Bourgogne, Burgundy, is another region equally delicious!
-And November is a wonderful time to visit as the autumn colors on the vineyards are marvelous and the chill in the air is perfect to enjoy the region´s sublime red wines from Cote de Nuits, Gevrey -Chambertin, Volnay, Pommard and of course Vosne-Romanée.
-Burgundy´s white wines are also world-famous and you can taste them in their birthplace here in Meursault, Chablis, Puligny -Montrachet, etc. Your base could be in beautiful Beaune or in Dijon (yes, the home of Dijon mustard) or in any of the countless little wine villages in between.
+And November is a beautiful time to visit as the autumn colors on the vineyards are marvelous, and the chill in the air is perfect for enjoying the region´s sublime red wines from Cote de Nuits, Gevrey -Chambertin, Volnay, Pommard and of course Vosne-Romanée.
+Burgundy´s white wines are also world-famous, and you can taste them in their birthplace here in Meursault, Chablis, Puligny -Montrachet, etc. Your base could be in beautiful Beaune or Dijon (yes, the home of Dijon mustard) or in any of the countless little wine villages in between.
 Noyers, Buxyand Vézelay are particularly delightful.
-Some highlights of Burgundy include the Abbey of Cluny; the spectacular Romanesque church of Vézelay; the Abbey of Fontenay; the network of canals (you can enjoy wine tours on Barges) and the pristine scenery; the pretty Chateau Meursault and Chateau of Bussy-Rabutin; the Clos de Vougeot; and of course the hundreds of wineries.
+Some highlights of Burgundy include the Abbey of Cluny; the magnificent Romanesque church of Vézelay; the Abbey of Fontenay; the network of canals (you can enjoy wine tours on Barges) and the pristine scenery; the pretty Chateau Meursault and Chateau of Bussy-Rabutin; the Clos de Vougeot; and of course the hundreds of wineries.
 And if time permits, you could also do a combo Burgundy and Champagne tour!

 Alsace is the quintessential winter destination with its charming Christmas markets and fairytale villages.
-It feels German at the same time as it feels French and in fact, has belonged to both countries.
+It feels German at the same time as it feels French and has belonged to both countries.
 One of the main dishes here is Sauerkraut!
 The region´s neat vineyards, villages, and farms are nestled in between the Vosges mountains to the west and the Rhine river to the east.
-While a microscopic amount of red wine is made here, Alsace is famous for its voluptuous and spicy white wines, perfect winter whites in fact.
-Stay in the darling village of Riquewihr and enjoy wine tasting at the numerous cellars located along the 38 vineyard trails on the designated “Route de Vin”.
-Top wines to look out for include Marcel Deiss, Zind- Humbrecht, Trimbach, and Weinbach.
+While a microscopic amount of red wine is made here, Alsace is famous for its voluptuous and spicy white wines, perfect winter whites.
+Stay in the darling village of Riquewihr and enjoy wine tasting at the numerous cellars located along the 38 vineyard trails on the designated “Route de Vin.”
+Top wines to look out for include Marcel Deiss, Hugel, Zind- Humbrecht, Trimbach, and Weinbach.